jeteve/mokapot/README.md

 # About mokapot

 mokapot is a percolator library in Rust.
-Consider this alpha software.
+Consider this beta software.

 ## About percolators